-Sharilyn Neidhardt is an artist and photographer working in North Brooklyn.
+Sharilyn Neidhardt is an painter working in North Brooklyn.
 Email her and say 'hi'.

 All the oil paintings displayed here are created with handmade materials using traditional methods, and are guaranteed to be completely archival.

-The Postmodernist Lending Library will be showing Ms Neidhardt's work for Bushwick Open Studios
+The Postmodernist Lending Library regularly shows Ms Neidhardt's work for Bushwick Open Studios

 "Forget It, Jake", 2014

 oil on wood panel, 24 x 24 inches

 Chinatown has always been a really special place for me.
 It’s a sort of in-between space: it’s in America, but the signs and signifiers are overwhelmingly Chinese/foreign.
 I’ve travelled to many of the Chinatowns in North America and they all share a poignant mix of dislocation, adaptation, and longing.
 When I’ve been broke, Chinatown groceries fed me for a week on $25.
 When I’ve been lonely, the bustle of Chinatown streets (not to mention my favorite foot massage parlor) has comforted me.
 When I’ve felt uninspired, Chinatown has challenged my assumptions and tickled my senses.
 Chinatown is more than a place for me, it’s an idea.

 I love Chinese food, an obsession I share with my father, nurtured at my high school afterwork job at a popular Chinese restaurant in Southern California, and refined in my travels as far afield as Shanghai and Beijing.
 Whatever else Chinatown symbolizes for me, it is also unrelentingly delicious.

 Elizabeth and Grand streets in Manhattan.
 From the series “Instagrams”.
 Suggested price $1000.